18F/dol-whd-14c/DeliveryProcess.md

  - The work is deployed according to our deployment protocol and is visible to users and able to be announced at any time

 ### Closed
-#### Work has been demoed, released, announced, so the story is no longer worth looking at
+#### Work has been demonstrated, released, announced, so the story is no longer worth looking at

 ## Grooming